torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

   *Check if the kernel marked itself as 'tainted'.*
   [:ref:`... <tainted_bissbs>`]

-Linux marks itself as tainted when something happens that potentially leads to follow-up errors that look totally unrelated.
+GNU/Linux marks itself as tainted when something happens that potentially leads to follow-up errors that look totally unrelated.
 That is why developers might ignore or react scantly to reports from tainted kernels -- unless of course the kernel set the flag right when the reported bug occurred.